HealthCatalyst/healthcareai-py/docs/FAQ.md

 ## Who Started This Project?

-This project began in the data science group at Health Catalyst, a Salt Lake City-based company based focused on improving healthcare outcomes.
+This project began in the data science group at Health Catalyst, a Salt Lake City-based company focused on improving healthcare outcomes.

 ## Why Was It Open-sourced?